oroinc/documentation/bundles/commerce/WebsiteSearchBundle/configuration.rst

 To add an entity to a search engine, provide the following information in system configuration:

 * entity alias - it is used in search engine queries to specify which entities have to be selected from the index.
 * a list of entity fields that should be included in the search index, with their types.
 Supported types are `text`, `integer`, `decimal` and `datetime`.
 This configuration is used to define the storage structure for the search index, that is necessary for the search speed optimization.
+You can specify an optional "fulltext" option to define whether the text field should have a full-text search index.

 You can use placeholders in mapping configuration (e.g. LOCALIZTION_ID in the example below).
 Placeholders are dynamically substituted with the values based on the current environment (e.g., current website, localization, language).
 Use placeholders to get the identifier of the related entities.